top of page

 Experience

-Rachel was educated and trained in Philadelphia.
+Rachel has been in solo private practice since 2019 and has been licensed in Texas since 2013.
+She now works primarily with individuals and couples around the topics of trauma and OCD/anxiety.
+She was educated and trained in Philadelphia.
 While she was completing her training, she served in several settings, including recruiting foster parents and writing home studies at a foster care and adoption agency in southwest Philadelphia.
-She also offered bilingual Spanish language counseling at a faith-based, multi-cultural counseling center in North Philadelphia.
-She learned more about a family systems approach as well as partnering with pastoral care through her time at Redeemer Counseling Services in New York City, and has been able to apply this wide range of skills in private practice at Christian Counseling center in Dallas.
+She learned more about a family systems approach as well as partnering with pastoral care through her time at Redeemer Counseling Services in New York City, and honed her wide range of skills at a private Christian counseling practice in Dallas from 2013-2019.

 Education